2025/2026 Tax Year - What's Changing?

 Special announcement: payrolling benefits will become mandatory…

-From the the 6th of April 2026, payrolling benefits will become mandatory.
+It's worth noting as well that from the the 6th of April 2026, payrolling benefits will become mandatory.

 For businesses not yet enrolled onto this scheme, this is where employees pay their tax on benefits (and sometimes Class 1 NI) directly through payroll in real-time.
 The alternative has been to submit P11Ds directly to HMRC by the 6th of July of the new tax year, but this method will be discontinued in 2026.